slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Elon Musk*
 > *"Your salary is the bribe they give you to forget your dreams."
 -- Warren Buffett*
-> *"Don't ever work for someone you dont want to become."
+> *"Don’t ever work for someone you dont want to become."
 -- Kevin Kelly*
 > *"Being enthusiastic is worth 25 IQ points."
 -- Kevin Kelly*
-> *"If you can't see yourself working with someone for life, don't work with them for a day."
+> *"If you can’t see yourself working with someone for life, don’t work with them for a day."
 "Mercenaries work for money.
 Missionaries build for others.
 Artists create for themselves."
 "Management is mostly hiring well and firing quickly."
 -- Naval Ravikant*